Hopefully I won't need to use the whiteboard because otherwise I'll have to turn this and everybody will get sick.

 So they wanted to be seen.

-And in so doing, they are able to magnetize at a great huge level of power a random spot in universe and push their vessels off from That using a repulsive force within their own vessel, which is also magnetism.
+And in so doing, they are able to magnetize at a great, huge level of power a random spot in universe and push their vessels off from that using a repulsive force within their own vessel, which is also magnetism.

-So, all right, so that was the whole point of it was that in in coate materium.
+So, all right, so that was the whole point of it, was that incoate materium, remember that, we're going to get into it later on.

 So they don't have to tell us anything.

-It was not to tell the American public the executive order was to pass this information into the political realm, uh on the understanding, of course, the politicos are a bunch of um blabber mouths and they're gonna just leak it all over.
+The executive order was to pass this information into the political realm on the understanding, of course, the politicos are a bunch of blabber mouths and they're going to just leak it all over.

-But I think the US military has a reason for wanting, especially the Navy, has a reason for wanting uh disclosure to happen uh at this time about everything they know because they suspect it's likely to happen whether they do anything about it or not, and I suspect that they want as many of us to be mentally prepared for this as may be possible ahead of that developing situation.
+But I think the U.S. military has a reason for wanting, especially the Navy, has a reason for wanting disclosure to happen at this time about everything they know because they suspect it's likely to happen whether they do anything about it or not.

-So uh this was what I basically went through, went through some of this stuff with um uh Jay and Mike uh the other day, and I and they're behind a paywall for a lot of obvious reasons because we went into stuff we cannot say here.
+So this was what I basically went through, went through some of this stuff with Jay and Mike the other day.

-I had a bunch of questions about that.
+From the other day, I had a bunch of questions about that.

 What was your show and tell?